PaulBlanche/frugal/docs/data/concepts/persistance.md

 Pages are straightforward, it is the generated html markup for each page.
 Frugal will need to write pages during build time, and if you use [oak-integration](/docs/integration/oak-integration), frugal will also need to read and write pages during runtime (for static page refresh).

 Cache is a bit more complex, but essentially, this is information on the build process of each static assets (assets created from loader, or html pages).
-This information is leveraged by frugalto decide whether we need to actually rebuild a page when a rebuild is scheduled.
+This information is leveraged by frugal to decide whether we need to actually rebuild a page when a build is scheduled.
 Frugal will need to read and write cache information during build time and if you use [oak-integration](/docs/integration/oak-integration), frugal will also need to read and write pages during runtime (for static page refresh).

 ## Kinds of persistance